parinfer/parinfer.js/lib/README.md

 - `success` is a boolean indicating if the input was properly formatted enough to create a valid result
 - `text` is the full text output (this is just the original text if `success` is false)
 - `cursorX` is the new x-position of the cursor (since parinfer may shift it around)
-- `changedLines` is an array of objects representing only the lines which Parinfer changed:
-  - `lineNo` is the zero-based line number
-  - `line` is the full text of the line
 - `error` is an object populated if `success` is false:
   - `name` is the name of the error, which will be any of the following:
     - `"quote-danger"`